 - Comment on existing ticket from within Slack

-- The Salesforce app enables you to pull in any CRM data, including custom objects, so your Support team can see a full Salesforce customer profile next to a live ticket in Zendesk Support.
+- The Salesforce app lets you import CRM data, including custom objects, so your support team can see a complete Salesforce customer profile next to a live ticket in Zendesk.

 - The User data app provides your agents with a complete picture of the customer right from the ticket to provide the best and personalized support.

 - The Time Tracking app helps you to track the time agents spend working on tickets.
 You can use this information to create detailed reports using Explore Professional.

 - The Show Related Tickets app analyzes your ticket subject and shows you other tickets with matching terms.
 This can help you discover multiple incidents with the same issue and link the incident tickets together.